Shadows / Blender

 - Light Threshold

-- light intensity threshold used to calculate shadow volume distance.
+- Light intensity threshold used to calculate shadow volume distance.

-- Shadow Map Filtering
+- Shadow Filtering

-- shadow map filtering algorithm.
+- Shadow map filtering algorithm.
 See above.

-- Shadow Map Side
+- Map Side

 - ESM Distance Scale